-No synchronisation and ordering constraints
+No synchronization and ordering constraints

-A typical example of an atomic operation, in which the sequence of operations doesn't matter, is a counter.
+A typical example of an atomic operation, in which the sequence of operations doesn’t matter, is a counter.
 The key of a counter is not, in which order the different threads increment the counter.
-The key of the counter is, that all increments are atomic and that all threads are done at the end.
+The key of the counter is that all increments are atomic and all threads are done at the end.
 Have a look at the example.

 1